 - 23. Did the Permittee provide new employee training at least (1) one time per year to employees with direct stormwater responsibilities, per 4.5.A.1? - a.
 Did the Permittee provide refresher training for existing employees directly involved in these activities at least once every two (2) years, per 4.7.A? - b.
 Document if no new employees were hired during the reporting year. - 24.
-Did the Permittee update an inventory, database, list, map, or other equivalent tracking system of public and private institutional, commercial, and industrial sites that discharge stormwater pollutants to the MS4, per 4.5.B.1? - 25.
+Did the Permittee update and maintain an inventory, database, list, map, or other equivalent tracking system of facilities owned and operated by the Permittee that have the potential to discharge pollutants to the MS4, per 4.5.B.1? - 25.
 The Permittee shall submit one (1) copy of their 4.5.B.1 inventory list as an attachment. - 26.
-Did the Permittee inspect all facilities identified in 4.5.B.1 within the five (5) year permit term, per 4.5.C? - 27.
-Did the Permittee implement practices, policies, and procedures to reduce stormwater impacts associated with runoff from all lands owned or maintained by the Permittee, per 4.5.D?
+Did the Permittee inspect approximately 20% of all facilities identified in 4.5.B.1, per 4.5.C.1? - 27.
+Is the Permittee implementing practices, policies, and procedures to reduce stormwater impacts associated with runoff from all lands owned and operated by the Permittee, per 4.5.D?